ElenaWilliams/Projects/Statistics/README.md

 ### 2.2.
 Setting hypothesis

-In a given patients sample 111 women and 371 men have recordings of their pain levels.
+Despite there are 158 female and 636 male patients,only 111 women and 371 men recorded their pain levels.
 Firstly, I would like to examine whether the pain sensations vary between males and females.
 Secondly, I would like to test whether there is a difference in pain sensations between groups of patients with different diagnosis.

 The following hypothesis were set: